Sonic's Rendezvous Band: Background

 They remained virtually unknown, but their one and only single retained high interest among fans of Detroit rock.
-The band had had only enough money to mix one song, "City Slang", so it was pressed on both sides of the single.
-One side was labeled mono and one side stereo although both sides were identical.
+Due to a falling out between Smith, Asheton, and Rasmussen; touring with Iggy Pop on his ‘78 TV Eye tour through Europe; and Morgan recording some tracks for purely personal reasons to kill time while the other 3 were away, only the Fred Smith penned "City Slang", was pressed on both sides of the single.
+The Scott Morgan penned Electrophonic Tonic, was to be the actual B side of the record.
+Both songs prime examples of Hi-Energy Detroit rock & roll.
+One side was labeled mono and one side stereo, although both sides were identical mixes.
 A lo-fi bootleg LP composed of various radio appearances called Strikes Like Lightning was traded in the 1980s.
 Minus Scott Morgan they toured as backing band for Iggy Pop in spring 1978.

 Renewed interest

-Interest in the band was kindled in the late 1990s when Alive / Total Energy Records released a studio recording of the then-unheard song "Electrophonic Tonic", the song that was to have been the B-side of "City Slang".
+Interest in the band was kindled in the late 1990s when Alive / Total Energy Records released the studio recording of the then-unheard song "Electrophonic Tonic", the song that was to have been the B-side of "City Slang".
 In 1999, Mack Aborn Rhythm Arts released Sweet Nothing, a compact disc compilation of rare live and recorded SRB tunes.
 A second compilation called City Slang was released in 2000.

 This in turn sparked a renewed interest in Scott Morgan, who was critically acclaimed in the 1980s with bands like Scots Pirates and the Scott Morgan Band who were largely successful only in the Midwest.
 SRB disciples, Sweden's Hellacopters recorded five Scott Morgan/ SRB compositions ("City Slang", "16 With a Bullet", "Downright Blue", "Heaven", "Slow Down [Take A Look]") which further popularized the group.
-Scott Morgan went on to record with the Hellacopter's Nicke Royale, releasing two Hydromatics albums as well as two soul albums by The Solution.
+Scott Morgan went on to record with The Hellacopters' Nicke Royale, releasing two Hydromatics albums as well as two soul albums by The Solution.